The Lucky Ones

 Is it possible to live your best life as a homeschooler?
 In other words, is homeschooling a sacrifice of self, giving up what could have been a rich adulthood?
 Or is it a means to your best adult life—the one you’d pick again because it was just so danged wonderful?

 Jeanne Faulconer, Director of Brave Writer’s Homeschool Alliance, said to me recently that homeschooling is more than an education for kids.
-It’s like yoga—a life-practice.
-It’s a path, the way, a philosophy of living that guides, well, everything while you are living a homeschool life.
+It’s a life-practice.
+It’s a path, a way, a philosophy of living that guides, well, everything while you are living a homeschool life.

 I had a bolt of clarity.
 That’s how I feel about writing.
 It’s a practice, a process, it’s a way of life for me.
 Academic writing is important and we teach it, but it’s a subset of the vitality of writing.
 Writing is self-expression, a chance to engage your own mind and the responses of readers interested in your original thinking.